 Upwork is a vast freelancing marketplace connecting writers with clients seeking various content types, from blog posts to technical writing.
 You create a profile showcasing your writing skills and apply to remote writing jobs that match your interests.

 Upwork offers real-world experience, client feedback, and the potential for long-term work relationships.
-It’s a great platform for beginners to gain exposure, build a diverse portfolio, and develop professional writing skills in a supportive environment.
+Upwork can be a good platform for beginners to gain exposure, build a diverse portfolio and develop professional writing skills in a supportive environment.

 4. Textbroker

-Textbroker is a content marketplace where writers produce client articles on various topics.
+At Make a Living Writing, we consider Textbroker a type of content mill, although some freelance writers report finding good clients here so we’ll mention it with that caveat.
 After a simple sign-up and writing sample submission, you’re rated and assigned tasks accordingly.
 It’s a practical way to gain experience, improve writing skills, and earn money.

 Textbroker’s structured system helps beginners understand client expectations and deadlines, making it a solid starting point for those new to freelance writing.